 Systemic sclerosis (SSc) is a complex, multiorgan, rare disease, affecting the immune system, the microvascular system and the connective tissue.
 This disease involves mostly the skin but also lung, heart, gastrointestinal tract and kidneys.
-Organ progressive failures make SSc a severe and lethal disease with a high death toll.
+Progressive organ failures make SSc a severe and lethal disease with a high death toll.
 The most common cause of death amongst SSc patients is pulmonary arterial hypertension (PAH), interstitial lung disease (ILD), or a combination of both.
 Compared to the general population, SSc patients die 22 to 26 years earlier.

-The primary end point will be the mean change of the MRSS (Modified Rodnan Skin score) from baseline to 48 weeks.
+The primary endpoint is the mean change of the MRSS (Modified Rodnan Skin score) from baseline to 48 weeks.

-Mucopolysaccharidoses (MPS) are a group of rare genetic disorders characterized by a deficiency of lysosomal enzymes responsible for the normal degradation of glycosaminoglycans (GAGs) or mucopolysaccharides.
+Mucopolysaccharidoses (MPS) are a group of rare genetic disorders characterized by a deficiency of lysosomal enzymes responsible for the normal degradation of glycosaminoglycans (GAGs).

-The iMProveS (improve MPS treatment) trial is designed as a 26 week, double blinded, randomized, placebo controlled phase IIa clinical study to investigate the safety, pharmacokinetics and efficacy of oral administration of odiparcil in adult patients with MPS type VI receiving enzyme replacement therapy (ERT) is currently ongoing.
-The study also has an open label arm with patients currently not on ERT.
-The iMProveS trial open and recruiting patients.
+The iMProveS (improve MPS treatment) trial is designed as a 26 week, double blinded, randomized, placebo-controlled Phase IIa clinical study to investigate the safety, pharmacokinetics and efficacy of oral administration of odiparcil in adult patients with MPS type VI, currently receiving enzyme replacement therapy (ERT).
+The study has also an open label arm with patients currently not on ERT.
+The iMProveS trial is open and recruiting patients.
 Headline results are expected in the second half of 2019.